Asymptotically Achieving Centralized Rate on the Decentralized Network MISO Channel: Introduction

 The Network MISO with distributed CSIT has been analyzed in recent works.
 Initially, it was shown in~\cite{dekerret2012_TIT} that the $2\times 2$ single-antenna scenario in which one TX has better knowledge of the full channel matrix that the other TX achieves the same Degrees-of-Freedom (DoF) as the ideal centralized case in which both TXs are endowed with the best CSI.
-The DoF metric, which will be presented in the following section, is defined as the pre-logarithmic factor of the capacity as function of the SNR\cite{Etkin2008}, and it is also known as multiplexing gain.
-The outcome of\cite{dekerret2012_TIT} derives from a master-slave type precoding, named Active-Passive Zero-Forcing (AP-ZF), in which the TX whose CSI is less accurate transmits with a fixed precoder.
+The DoF metric, which will be presented in the following section, is defined as the pre-logarithmic factor of the capacity as function of the SNR\cite{Caire2003,Cadambe2008,Etkin2008}, and it is also known as multiplexing gain.
+The outcome of\cite{dekerret2012_TIT} derives from a precoding with a master-slave structure, named Active-Passive Zero-Forcing (AP-ZF), in which the TX whose CSI is less precise transmits with a fixed precoder.
 Although this result could depend on the asymmetric structure of the setting, it has been extended to more general settings.
-Indeed, it was shown in\cite{Bazco2018_WCL} that the Generalized DoF\footnote{Denomination of DoF under the assumption that the channel strength difference between the links does not vanish at high-SNR, see\cite{Etkin2008} for more details.} of the centralized setting with perfect CSI sharing is attained whichever TX has the best estimation of every single channel coefficient.
-By way of explanation, the pre-logarithmic factor of the centralized $2\times 2$ Network MISO is preserved as long as the estimate of a certain link is available at one of the TXs.
+Indeed, it was shown in\cite{Bazco2018_WCL} that the Generalized DoF\footnote{Generalized DoF refers to the DoF analysis under the assumption that the difference of channel strengths between the links does not vanish at high SNR.
+See\cite{Etkin2008} for more details.} \cmtblu{of the centralized setting with perfect CSIT sharing are attained in the distributed setting, no matter which TX has the best estimation of every single channel coefficient.} By way of explanation, the pre-logarithmic factor of the centralized $2\times 2$ Network MISO is preserved as long as the estimate of a certain link is available at one of the TXs.
 This comprises for example cases in which TXs have only local CSI or in which each TX knows better the channel towards a certain RX.
 The DoF analysis has been also applied to the $K\times K$ scenario, in which two main insights can be outlined: First, the optimal DoF of the centralized setting with perfect CSIT sharing is also achieved for some regimes of the $K\times K$ scenario\cite{Bazco2018_TIT}.
 Second, the quantization of the information available at a certain TX can be beneficial in distributed settings, inasmuch as it helps to transform the setting into a hierarchical configuration in which the structure of the CSI allocation can be used to increase the DoF\cite{dekerret2016_asilomar}.

 These results provide some understanding on the resilience of cooperating settings under information mismatches between different nodes.
 However, the DoF metric is a limited metric because it only provides information about the pre-log factor, not offering any information about the achievable rate at any given SNR.
 For that reason, it is necessary to take a step beyond and analyze the affine approximation of the rate at the high-SNR regime.